 ORGAN AND TISSUE DONATION

-If you are an organ donor, we may share health information to places that receive organs, eye or tissue transplantation, or to an organ donation bank, as needed to fulfill your donation wishes.
+If you are an organ donor, we may share health information to places that receive organs, eye or tissue transplantation, or to an organ donation bank, as need to fulfill your donation wishes.

 MILITARY AND VETERANS